clmu/NN_LF_topology/readme.txt

-Copyright (c) 2023, Clemens M. Müller, NTNU

-All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-    * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

 About the repository:

 Code repository for the work on my masters project at NTNU: "TITLE", supervised by: Olav B. Fosso